WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure2.md

   limit the amount of memory used by Wallaroo when back-pressure is active.
 But we haven't measured Wallaroo's actual memory behavior yet.
-* We suspect that some additional tuning parameters will be necessary.
-For example, how many messages must exist in an actor's mailbox before scheduler back-pressure is triggered?
+* We suspect that some additional parameters will be necessary to tune the scheduler's back-pressure behavior.
 * The back-pressure scheduler may yet be buggy.
 Its code is not yet half a year old.
-More bugfixes may be needed.
 * How will the runtime react when back-pressure scheduling has taken effect, and then a system administrator wants to query the cluster's state?
 Or change the cluster's size, larger or smaller?